gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 ﻿# Gapotchenko.FX
 `Gapotchenko.FX` is the main module of Gapotchenko.FX framework.
-Coincidently, it has the very same name.
+Coincidently, they have identical names.